 1. Deep Learning leverages the value of data

-Recent advances in deep learning methods based on artificial neural networks have led to significant breakthroughs in long-standing AI fields such as Computer Vision.
+Recent advances in deep learning methods based on artificial neural networks (ANN) have led to significant breakthroughs in long-standing AI fields such as Computer Vision, Image Recognition and Video Analytics.

 AI vision and learning from visual data have led to the introduction of computer vision applications that promote the common good and economic benefits, such as smart transportation systems, medical research, or marketing.